risk-first/website/Agency-Risk.md

 Heroes put in more hours and try to rescue projects single-handedly, often cutting corners like team communication and process in order to get there.

-Sometimes, projects don't get done without heroes.
+Sometimes projects don't get done without heroes.
 But other times, the hero has an alternative agenda to just getting the project done:

 - A need for control, and for their own vision.
 - A preference to work alone.
 - A desire for recognition and acclaim from colleagues.
 - For the job security of being a [Key Person](https://en.wikipedia.org/wiki/Key_person_insurance).

-A team _can_ make use of heroism, but it's a double-edged sword.
-The hero can becomes [a bottleneck](Coordination-Risk) to work getting done and because they want to solve all the problems themselves, they [under-communicate](Communication-Risk).
+A team _can_ make use of heroism but it's a double-edged sword.
+The hero can become [a bottleneck](Coordination-Risk) to work getting done and because they want to solve all the problems themselves, they [under-communicate](Communication-Risk).

 ### CV Building